jliu0140/cse15l-lab-reports/report4/LabReport4.md

 ## Step 5-9
 Key presses: `<up><up><up><up><enter>`

 Similarly, this also got a command from the bash history, from a previous run.
 This one line made use of `;`, which separated commands in order to run multiple in one line.
 Every command was run from one line to be as efficient.
-The command was four up in history as three other commands were used to reset for the next run: `cd ..`, `rm -r -f lab7`, `exit`.
+The command was four up in history as three other commands were used to reset for the next run by changing directory, deleting the repository, and exiting the remote machine: `cd ..`, `rm -r -f lab7`, `exit`.

 These commands used in the line: